 One of the main ways that companies kept morale high and staff informed during lockdowns was regular, focused communication using technology to help meet the need for contact and reassurance.
 For example, proactive CEOs sent regular emails and shared video messages, while managers held formal and informal catch-ups and meetings with their teams.
 The result was strong engagement and understanding amongst staff about what was happening in a turbulent, worrying time.
 70% of businesses we surveyed during the pandemic said they implemented regular business updates, with 62% running team-based meetings.

 Given the time-consuming nature of this increased communication, there’s a temptation for managers today to reduce this regularity post-pandemic.
 That would be a mistake.
 Firstly, employees have come to expect and appreciate being kept in the loop – dropping this support risks impacting their wellbeing, morale, and productivity.
-Secondly, for managing hybrid teams split between the office and home, good communication from supportive managers is vital.
-Even if staff are in the office for a few days every week, the likelihood of them all being in the same place at the same time is minimal.
+Secondly, for managing teams in a work from home and office hybrid model, good communication from supportive managers is vital.
+Even if staff are in the office for a few days every week, due to hybrid flexible working, the likelihood of them all being in the same place at the same time is minimal.

 Managers need to be intentional about their communication – ensuring that everyone hears important information and organizing meetings at times when all team members can attend, either physically or virtually.
 They also need to ensure that the meeting experience is positive for everyone and that no one feels they’re missing out by being remote.
 Great managers understand the importance of time management and factor in time for informal catch-ups and social interactions to keep morale high.